rbta-svg/recommender_systems_project/README.md

 - Private Leaderboard: 34/85 (MAP@10: 0.47727 - highest in the competition:0.50966)

 Please note that many of the implemented techniques were forked and modified from the competition [repository](https://github.com/MaurizioFD/RecSys_Course_AT_PoliMi).

+## Looking forward
+Further experiment with neural recommenders is to be done, for learning sake (the competition is already over).
+Please come back later!